 Welded wire fabric shall conform to the latest ASTM standard.
 Lap WWF flat sheets at least one mesh bar spacing distance.
 WWF shall be placed in the center of the slab’s depth.

-Provide an alternate cost for a 7” ductilecrete floor in lieu of the reinforced concrete floor design.

 Metals

 Structural Steel

-The manufacture and installation of structural steel shall conform to the AISC's Specification for the Design, Fabrication, and Erection of Structural Steel for Buildings, and the AWS's Structural Welding Code.
-Structural steel shall be the latest ASTM and Grade standard; pipes shall be the latest ASTM and Grade standard,; welding electrodes shall be the latest ASTM standard; bolts shall be high strength ASTM Grade (latest standard); and anchor bolts shall be ASTM Grade (latest standard).
-Note: State Building Inspector may require 3rd party inspection and reports.
+The building structure conforms with the MBMA standards for a tilt-up, hardwall, pre-engineered metal building structure.

-The framing system shall be designed to provide a 54 ft. x 50 ft. with 54 ft. x 60 ft. loading bays.
+The framing system shall be designed to provide a 60 ft. x 60 ft. with 60 ft. x 60 ft. loading bays.
 Building bay size to best accommodate floor storage and floor picking areas.
 Provide double column expansion joints as required.

-This building requires 38 ft. clear minimum working height in the interior bays beginning at the first column in from the exterior dock walls.
+This building requires 40 ft. clear minimum working height from the exterior dock walls.
 Structural design may incorporate inverted k-bracing where required, which will extend below the clear height in planned location(s).

-The building, regardless of its location, should be designed to withstand anticipated wind loads of the latest FM standards, “Wind Forces on Buildings and Other Structures” or local codes, whichever are more stringent.
+The building, regardless of its location, should be designed to withstand anticipated wind loads of the latest local codes.

-The building shall be designed to withstand snow and rain loads in accordance with the latest FM standards“, “Roof Loads for New Construction” or local codes, whichever are more stringent.
+The building shall be designed to withstand snow and rain loads in accordance with the latest local codes.
 The building’s roof shall have independent primary and emergency drainage systems, or slope to perimeter gutters.
-Perimeter gutters and downspouts are not allowed.
+Perimeter gutters and downspouts are allowed.

 Building to be designed for the appropriate seismic zone.